 Colostrum for dogs comes in different forms and is designed to be added to your pet’s diet.
 Options include:

 The best colostrum for dogs will depend on the benefits you are looking for, and the type of product that is easiest and most convenient for you to incorporate into their diet.
-Most pet owners opt for powdered colostrum, or a colostrum chew, both of which are convenient options.
+Most pet owners opt for a colostrum soft chew, which is easy to give and for your dog to eat, or powdered colostrum, which is another convenient option.

 Research into the potential colostrum benefits for dogs (and humans) remains ongoing, assessing potential effects ranging from immune system support to topical use to promote skin health.